 John West Féile na nGael

 The John West Féile na nGael is a Club festival for Hurling, Football, Camogie, Rounders and Handball at Under 14 level, involving teams from across the Association.
-The John West Féile na nGael National tournaments involve Hurling/CAmogie, Rounders and Handball.
-Events will be held in Cork and Kerry as follows:
+The John West Féile na nGael National tournaments involve Hurling/Camogie, Rounders and Handball.
+Events will be held in Dublin, Kildare, and Meath as follows:

 Féile provides an opportunity for: